The completion stage on your new home is done and dusted, and now you just can’t wait to move house, right?

 Moving house is a huge task, and it becomes even bigger when you have to do it all yourself.
 Ask for help from your friends or family in your bubble, according to the latest Government guidelines.
-Removal firms are still able to operate during this time, but call ahead to check their Covid-19 health and safety policy, and whether their services are still running.
+Check removal firms policies and enlist their services.

 You’ll be finished much faster, and the more people that are involved, the easier moving to your new home will be.